darthinvader/BGCM/README.md

 It also contains a parser for an input file that has the latter format:

+&

+Folder to be saved

 !

-SizeX SizeY
+SizeX SizeY Name to be saved

 @Image_Path SizeX SizeY LocationX LocationY@

-$One Line Text SizeX SizeY LocationX LocationY$
+$One Line Text SizeX SizeY LocationX LocationY font$

-%Multiline Text SizeX SizeY LocationX LocationY%
+%Multiline Text SizeX SizeY LocationX LocationY font%

 !

+&

-You can add as many images and texts as you want and they will always be added in order (if  two cards occupy the same space the latter will always show on top)
+You can add as many images and texts as you want and they will always be added in order (if  two components occupy the same space the latter will always show on top)